* This is the Consumer Version. *

 In acquired (adaptive or specific) immunity (see also Acquired Immunity), lymphocytes (B cells and T cells) encounter an invader, learn how to attack it, and remember the specific invader so that they can attack it even more efficiently the next time they encounter it.
 Acquired immunity takes time to develop after the initial encounter with a new invader because the lymphocytes must adapt to it.
 However, thereafter, response is quick.
 B cells and T cells work together to destroy invaders.
 To be able to recognize invaders, T cells need help from cells called antigen-presenting cells (such as dendritic cells—see Figure: How T Cells Recognize Antigens).
 These cells ingest an invader and break it into fragments.

-Innate immunity and acquired immunity interact, influencing each other directly or through molecules that attract or activate other cells of the immune system—as part of the mobilization step in defense (see Activation and mobilization).
+Innate immunity and acquired immunity interact, influencing each other directly or through molecules that attract or activate other cells of the immune system—as part of the mobilization step in defense (see page Activation and mobilization).
 These molecules include

 These substances are not contained in cells but are dissolved in a body fluid, such as plasma (the liquid part of blood).